Building an association / federation / union of music professionals

 You and your peers face similar challenges at regional, national or European level?
 You want to come together and cooperate to find solutions to common problems?

-The European Music Council (EMC) and Live DMA (European Network for Music Venues and Festivals), in cooperation with the Latvian Music Council, are proposing a 5-day seminar to help you develop your own cooperation project and network of music professionals.
+The European Music Council (EMC) and Live DMA (European Network for Music Venues and Festivals), in cooperation with the Latvian Music Council, proposed a 5-day seminar in September 2017 to help young music professionals from Western and specially from Eastern Europe to develop their own cooperation project and network of music professionals.

 Our aim is to help structure the music sector in every European country.
 Over the long term, this will help improve conditions for music professionals from local to European level, develop a vibrant European music scene, and grow audiences both locally and internationally.

 INPUT SESSIONS were theory or practice presentations that provided all the information required to help the participants with their project development.
 They inspired and brought fresh perspectives.
 Speakers from all over Europe shared their stories, gave tips and gave the projects the final polish.